Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/Accurate AI Generation with Cursor/Context - Ever-updating High-Level Context that Optimizes Token Usage and Lowers Likelihood of Lines disappearing.md

 We’ve just updated the code.
 Please update or generate the `AGENTS.md` documentation so **AI tools** can reliably understand the project and generate code safely.

 **Goal:**
-Maintain `AGENTS.md` and `AGENTS-*.md` so any AI assistant always has a fast, accurate way to re-learn the project and answer prompts effectively—without risking accidental code loss.
+Maintain `AGENTS.md` and `AGENTS-*.md` so any AI assistant always has a fast, accurate way to re-learn the project and answer prompts effectively—without risking accidental code loss in the context.

 ---

 ## 1. Base `AGENTS.md` (High-Level Overview)

+If `AGENTS.md` is missing, create it as a high-level knowledge base for the AI.
+Begin the file with a brief note explaining its purpose—helping AI tools understand the codebase—and list any companion `AGENTS-*.md` files it references.

 Provide a **high-level description** of:
 - What the app does
 - Tech stack